Cary Orthopaedics originally wrote and published this article in 2017 and has updated it with the latest research and information.

 But remember, chocolate can be high in sugar and fat, so enjoy it in moderation.
 If you’re going to indulge, choose chocolate that is at least 70% cocoa.

-So there you have it – our 10 picks for foods that help reduce joint pain and inflammation.
+So there you have it – our 14 recommended foods to reduce joint pain and build strong bones.
 Of course, there are some DON’Ts when it comes to eating for joint health.
 Pay careful attention to the effects of foods that can be linked to inflammation: